smartdevicelink/sdl_evolution/proposals/NNNN-high-level-interface-foundation.md

 ## Introduction

-This proposal is about setting up a foundation to provide a high level developer interface to the Android and iOS libraries.
+This proposal is about setting up a foundation to provide a high level developer interface to the iOS library.
+A separate proposal will address the high level Android interface.
 It proposes a solution to mimic the UI framework of the native OS SDKs.
 It contains an overview and basic design but won't go much into details of a specific section.
 Subsequent proposal will be created in the near future in order to provide detailed designs whenever necessary.

 As discussed in the steering committee meeting from March 20 (see [here](https://github.com/smartdevicelink/sdl_evolution/issues/379#issuecomment-374736496)) this proposal is a counterproposal to [0133 - Enhanced iOS Proxy Interface](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0133-EnhancediOSProxyInterface.md).